Deep learning via message passing algorithms based on belief propagation: Introduction

-\citep{Baldassi2016} showed that this version of BP is a limiting case of fBP, i.e., BP equations written for a likelihood that uses the local entropy function instead of the error (energy) loss function.
-As discussed in depth in that study, one way to introduce a likelihood that focuses on highly entropic regions is to replicate the original factor graph $y$ times; then, for each weight variable $W_{ij}^{a \, \ell}$, where $\ell$ identifies the layer and $a$ the replicas, one must add an extra variable $W_{ij}^{*\, \ell}$ that plays the role of the center of the replicas, and introduce interactions between each replicated variable and the center to control the distance between the replicas and the center itself.
-Given the symmetry of the problem, one can make the simplifying assumption that the messages exchanged along the edges of the factor graph do not depend on the replica index.
-This assumption neglects some of the correlations between the replicated variables, but allows us to deal with only one factor graph and leads to a final set of equations that are identical to the BP equations for the original factor graph, plus an additional reinforcement message.
-The fBP algorithm can be used as a solver by gradually increasing the effect of the reinforcement message: one can control the size of the regions over which the fBP equations estimate the marginals by tuning the parameters that appear in the expression of the reinforcement message, until the high entropy regions reduce to a single configuration.
+In this paper we explore the effectiveness of a variant of BP that has shown excellent convergence properties in hard optimization problems and in non-convex shallow networks.
+It goes under the name of focusing BP (fBP) and is based on a probability distribution, a likelihood, that focuses on highly entropic wide minima, neglecting the contribution to marginals from narrow minima even when they are the majority (and hence dominate the Gibbs distribution).
+This version of BP is thus expected to give good results only in models that have such wide entropic minima as part of their energy landscape.
+As discussed in~\citep{Baldassi2016}, a simple way to define fBP is to add a "reinforcement" term to the BP equations: an iteration-dependent local field is introduced for each variable, with an intensity proportional to its marginal probability computed in the previous iteration step.
+This field is gradually increased until the entire system becomes fully biased on a configuration.
+The first version of reinforced BP was introduced in~\citep{braunstein_zecchina2006} as a heuristic algorithm to solve the learning problem in shallow binary networks. \citet{Baldassi2016} showed that this version of BP is a limiting case of fBP, i.e., BP equations written for a likelihood that uses the local entropy function instead of the error (energy) loss function.
+As discussed in depth in that study, one way to introduce a likelihood that focuses on highly entropic regions is to create $y$ coupled replicas of the original system. fBP equations are obtained as BP equations for the replicated system.
+It turns out that the fBP equations are identical to the BP equations for the original system with the only addition of a self-reinforcing term in the message passing scheme.
+The fBP algorithm can be used as a solver by gradually increasing the effect of the reinforcement: one can control the size of the regions over which the fBP equations estimate the marginals by tuning the parameters that appear in the expression of the reinforcement, until the high entropy regions reduce to a single configuration.
 Interestingly, by keeping the size of the high entropy region fixed, the fBP fixed point allows one to estimate the marginals and entropy relative to the region.